This is a web page based on a talk given by Don Hopkins to BayCHI, October 13 1998, at the

 "Whoosh!
 Zone?
 Park."

-(Airport's radar starts spinning, as the train rolls back down the track.)
+(Airport's radar starts spinning, as the train rolls back down

 [24 beats to talk]